 I finally got rid of converted the nasty old (and I mean old) mini-blinds that were hanging in my son’s room.

-There are some fabulous tutorials out there (with much better process pictures than mine since I took them late at night while my boys were sleeping… it’s when I get my worst pictures best work done).
+There are some fabulous tutorials out there (with much better process pictures than mine since I took them late at night while my boys were sleeping… it’s when I get my worst pictures best work done) on how to convert mini blinds to roman shades.
 I used this one mostly.

 So I’ll spare you the mini-blind to roman shade tutorial, but I will share a few thoughts.
 The best part is that I converted this for free since I used the mini-blinds, left-over drop cloth (from my smocked drop cloth curtains), and red craft paint (which I already had), and the curtain is actually functional.